Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/issues-limitations-and-workarounds.md

 Consider the following scenario:
 - A data Pipeline (which is not currently supporting in deployment rules)
 - A SQL script inside this data pipeline referencing a warehouse
-- Each stage has its own warehouse
+- Each stage has its own warehouse so for example:
+  - Source stage references a warehouse in the source workspace
+  - Target stage references a warehouse in the target workspace

-When deploying to a new stage, the data pipeline will still reference the warehouse from the source stage instead of the target one.
+When deploying to the target stage, the data pipeline will still reference the warehouse from the source stage instead of the target one.
 By calling the Item Definition Rest API, you can automate this manual update required for deployment.

 Here is a simple example:
 - `workspace id`, `warehouse_endpoint` and `warehouse_id` are parameters provided that correspond to the value for the stage you deploying to